Business and Enterprise

-Keeper Security’s Advanced Reporting and Alerts (ARAM) module empowers IT administrators to monitor any size user population; receive focused, summary trend data and real-time notifications of risky or unusual behaviors; and run customized reports.
+Keeper Security’s Advanced Reporting & Alerts empowers IT administrators to monitor any size user population; receive focused, summary trend data and real-time notifications of risky or unusual behaviors; and run customized reports.
 For example, the audit-report command provides detailed event-based reporting at the user, record or overall system level.

 ARAM enables administrators to easily define custom compliance reports that include detailed events related to sharing information including who the information has been shared with and any permission changes related to access.

 ARAM is designed to be easy to use and maintain.
 There’s no scripting, REGEX or syslog configuration required, and once you’ve set everything up, everything else is automated.

 Providing remote access to your most sensitive systems is necessary, but it introduces risk.
 VPNs typically provide too much access, especially for contractors, vendors and occasional use employees.

 Keeper Connection Manager allows administrators to provide access to privileged systems without having to share credentials.
 Access can be revoked at any time, and a robust audit trail identifies when and how the system was used.
 Keeper Connection Manager supports recording each connection session.
 Recordings can be graphical video recordings of the connection, or (for certain connection protocols) typescript recordings that record only the text sent to the client machine.
 Because these recordings are stored within Keeper Connection Manager, and not on user machines, threat actors cannot modify or delete them.